aptos-foundation/AIPs/aips/aip-41.md

 > Which audiences are impacted by this change?
 What type of action does the audience need to take?

 Only **Move developers** are “affected”: they need to learn how to use this new `randomness` module, which is designed to be easy to understand & use.

+## Understanding different types of randomness

+### Public randomness versus secret randomness

+This AIP describes an API for generating **public** randomness.
+This means that everybody will learn the generated randomness.
+In other words, there is no way to keep the generated randomness **secret**.
+So applications that require **secrecy** should **NOT** use this API.

+For example:
+ 1. You should **not** use this API to generate secret keys
+ 2. You should **not** use this API to generate blinding factors for hiding commitments
+ 3. You should **not** use this API to generate a secret preimage of a hash (e.g., [S/KEY](https://en.wikipedia.org/wiki/S/KEY)-like schemes)

+Instead, you can safely use this API to publicly generate randomness:
+ 1. You can use this API to generate Fiat-Shamir challenges in interactive ZK protocols
+ 2. You can use this API to publicly-pick the winner of a raffle
+ 3. You can use this API to publicly-distribute airdrops to a list of eligible recipients

+### Real randomness versus pseudo-randomness

+There is wide-spread confusion about whether **real randomness** should be preferred over (cryptographic) **pseudo-randomness**.

+"Real" randomness comes from random events in the universe (e.g., [radioactive decay](https://www.fourmilab.ch/hotbits/)).

+But the problem with "real" randomness is there is **no way** for a smart contract **to verify** that the provided "real" randomness is indeed real.
+In other words, a malicious randomness beacon could bias the "real" randomness in any way it wants and there would be no way for a smart contract to detect this.

+This is where (cryptographic) pseudo-randomness shines.

+Unlike "real" randomness, pseduo-randomness is **cryptographically-verifiable**.
+This means there is code that one can write in a smart contract to verify the validity of the pseudo-randomness.
+Furthermore, pseudo-randomness is **provably-indistinguishable** from real randomness, assuming the hardness of certain cryptographic assumptions.
+In simpler words, no one can tell it's not real randomness anyway (unless they have its associated cryptographic proof and can verify it as a valid pseudo-randomness, of course).

 ## Rationale